darrylhill23/GitHub-Tutorial/Tutorial.md

 Type: ```yes```

-You should see an ouput that among other things, contains this:
+You should see an output that among other things, contains this:

 ```
 Hi <userName>!
 You've successfully authenticated, but GitHub does not provide shell access.